-Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of Teen Girl
+Grace Packer Murder: Mother Sara Packer And Boyfriend Charged In Rape, Strangulation And Dismemberment Of 14-Year-Old Girl

 — Justine McDaniel (@McDanielJustine) January 8, 2017

 The remains of 14-year-old Grace Packer were discovered by hunters in the woods on October 31 at approximately 5:30 p.m.
 She had been reported missing by Sara Packer on July 11 who then allegedly proceeded to mislead the investigation in an attempt to cover up the girl’s murder.
-A confession from Sullivan revealed the true, gruesome and heart-breaking details of how the teenager really died however.
+A confession from Sullivan revealed the true, gruesome and heart-breaking details of how the teenager really died, however.

-Sullivan and Packer had actually been planning the death of Grace Packer since the fall of 2015 and early on July 8, 2016 they began the proceedings.
-The two carried the teen to a new and still empty house the teen, her adoptive mother and biological brother were supposed to be moving to.
+Sullivan and Packer had actually been planning the death of Grace Packer since the fall of 2015 and early on July 8, 2016, they began the proceedings.
+The two carried the teen to a new and still empty house the teen, her adoptive mother, and biological brother were supposed to be moving to.
 Affidavits about that night revealed that once inside the home Jacob Sullivan struck Grace in the face multiple times before he and Sara moved her to the attic.
 Here, investigators say that Sullivan raped the 14-year-old while her mother watched.
 Sullivan also admitted to investigators that he had raped Grace on at least two other occasions before this final time.

-When the sexual assault had ended Sara Packer gave several pills to her daughter, telling her that it was for the pain when in actuality they were meant to kill her.
+When the sexual assault had ended, Sara Packer gave several pills to her daughter, telling her that it was for the pain when in actuality they were meant to kill her.
 The duo then tied her up, gagged her and left the teen to die in the extreme heat of the attic.
-They expected to find her dead when they returned the next day but Grace Packer was not only still breathing but also conscious.
+They expected to find her dead when they returned the next day, but Grace Packer was not only still breathing but also conscious.
 Sara Packer then watched as Sullivan wrapped his hands around her daughter’s neck and face and strangled her to death.
 They kept Grace’s body packed in kitty litter in that attic for over three months.

-The police were told that Grace may have run away when she was reported missing.
-Sara Packer said she had argued with her daughter over her wanting to go see a friend and she had stolen $300 from the house before disappearing.
+The police were told that Grace might have run away when she was reported missing.
+Sara Packer said she had argued with her daughter over her wanting to see a friend and she had stolen $300 from the house before disappearing.
 She misled or ignored investigators for months and was actually arrested for obstruction of justice at one point but was released on bail.

 Mother now charged with helping to kill her adopted daughter.
 Sara Packer and Jacob Sullivan arrested in murder of 15 year old Grace Packer. pic.twitter.com/qaCoo6rREP